offalynne/Input/docs/latest/Device-Quirks.md

 - On Windows, [Controller mapping](Controller-Mapping) faces some limitations imposed by the implementation of SDL2's gamepad mapping.
 Specifically, the runtime is using an old version of the identifying string used to differentiate controllers, resulting in the feature being marginally limited on the platform.

-- On OS versions below Windows 10, some Bluetooth controllers fail to operate correctly.
+- On Windows OS versions below Windows 10, some Bluetooth controllers fail to operate correctly.
 This is a system-level problem beyond our capability to address.

 - On MacOS, GameMaker's [controller mapping](Controller-Mapping) implementation has a bug regarding remapping devices in the inbuilt remapping database (marked "fixed" by YYG, though it persists).
 Input fixes this with a value offset for gamepad button and axis inputs.

-- Depending on user configuration, Steam may hide native controller devices from the Game Maker Studio runtime, presenting them as normalized virtual controllers.
-This is a helpful feature, but gathering more information about devices [may require extension](https://github.com/YAL-GameMaker/steamworks.gml) beyond the scope of Input.

 - On Ubuntu, gamepads are sometimes misreported and often over-reported so [device blocking](Controller-Mapping#controller-blacklist) is particularly useful.

 - On Ubuntu, gamepad joystick axes are not signed.
 GameMaker attempts to automatically sign joystick axes when they connect, but this change is discarded when gamepads are remapped.
 Input automatically adjusts joystick axes' range on remapping in order to resolve this.

+- Depending on user configuration, Steam may hide native controller devices from the Game Maker Studio runtime, presenting them as normalized virtual controllers.
+This is a helpful feature, but gathering more information about devices [may require extension](https://github.com/YAL-GameMaker/steamworks.gml) beyond the scope of Input.

 - Steam Input and especially the Steam Controller make use of Mixed Input, an affordance Input is currently not optimized for.
 Support for Mixed Input should be improved in the future.